Cyt1xxx/Dev-journal-and-my-progress/README.md

 1. Mostly did testing logic and finished refactoring the main parser module.
 It was kind of tedeous, I even egaged Ai into writing fixtures, but it was a demo variant, however, all the logic I've written by myself, in next time I will just download HTML's and do it without any fixture approach, some lifehacks , y'know.
 Getting closer to main launcher logic + deplpoyment.
 2. I missed a whole day on 09.01 , but forced myself to code at least 2-3 hours,I coped and I could include more reading into previous day.
 3. Done boring , but not the least important part

+10.01.26(day off)

+11.01.26(5h)
+1. Transitioned from pip to uv, explored it's main features, implemented it into my project.
+Started building MVP for project's API.
+Chose preferrably FastAPI , explored it.
+Created app layer inside my app, started by building schemas, routers.
+Explained an architecture.
+2. Can do more programming hours, didn't read the book
+3. Did math, german, maid a huge inside of the architecture, need to learn more about FastAPI concepts